jackbsteinberg/std-toast/README.md

 ## Why?

-Modern web applications allow users to complete lots of actions per page, which necessitates providing clear feedback for each action.
+Modern web applications allow users to complete many actions per page, which necessitates providing clear feedback for each action.
 Toast notifications are commonly used to unobtrusively provide this feedback.